What Is a Health Information Technician? A Sneak Peek at This Behind-the-Scenes Healthcare Career

 Perhaps you didn’t know this, but the healthcare industry has undergone a massive transformation in the past couple of decades.
 Mass adoption of electronic medical records, widespread internet connectivity and improved electronic storage capabilities have quietly changed the way institutions manage the huge amounts of important health data tied to patient care.

 These big changes also bring opportunities for those looking to establish a career on the administrative side of healthcare.
 There are many career paths within the health information field, and one role you should know more about is that of a health information technician.

 So, what is a health information technician?
 In this article, we’ll take a closer look at the role, what it takes to become one and much more.

-What is the role of a health information technician?
+What is the role of information technology in healthcare?

-The goal is to effectively utilize and exchange healthcare data for better communication and decision-making among patients, providers, hospitals and insurers, adds Sean Khant, vice president of healthcare strategy at Bioscape Digital.
-While the system can get very technical, the result is to attempt to simplify things for the sick patients in need of care.
+The goal is to effectively use and exchange healthcare data for better communication and decision-making among patients, providers, hospitals and insurers.
+While the system can get very technical, the work can drive efficiency, help providers and insurers avoid errors, and improve the overall effectiveness of our healthcare system.

-Health information technicians must retrieve patient medical records for physicians and other medical personnel when needed.
-They’re also responsible for safeguarding patient information and ensuring that confidentiality is of the utmost importance.
+Health information technicians also retrieve patient medical records for physicians and other medical personnel when needed.
+They maintain confidentiality and security standards to safeguard patient information.

 Where do health information technicians work?